 Unfortunately, one of many areas where the USA is woefully behind the rest of the developed world is mandated vacation time.
 There is none, which is downright sad—and in the long term, stupid for management too.
 But just because the government hasn’t mandated that you get time to stop producing and recharge for at least a couple weeks a year doesn’t mean you can’t take things into your own hands and do it anyway.

 Poll after poll shows that many people who have time banked are still not taking a vacation.
 There’s a massive deficit in this country of days off people have sitting there that they have not scheduled and taken advantage of.
-CNN reported recently that half of all vacation days go unused.
+Reports frequently note that half of all vacation days go unused in the USA, even when we have a tight labor market.

 What’s wrong with you people?
 It’s like someone holding out a sack of lottery money winnings saying, “Go ahead, it’s all yours” and you saying, “Naaahhh, I’m afraid my co-workers will think I’m a slacker if I take it.”